OpenStackKen/docs-rackspace/doc/archive/rpc-v10-whitepapers/rpc-whitepaper-general.rst

 public cloud combined with the improved security, control, and performance of a dedicated environment.
-Whether deployed in your data center or ours, RPC is managed by our OpenStack experts and is backed by Fanatical Support®.
+Whether deployed in your data center or ours, RPC is managed by our OpenStack experts and is backed by Rackspace support.
 RPC uses open source Linux Containers (LXC) deployed with the Ansible IT automation system to create a powerful, fully featured, and logically segmented private cloud.
 It delivers high availability using a four-server control plane